-The insurance guarantee is production measured in bushels of grain.
-Individual amounts of insurance are based on the grower's production history.
-An insurance agent calculates each grower's approvedaverage yield from 4 to10 years of production records.
-Producers can select a level of coverage ranging from 50 to 75 percent of their approved average yield and 50 to 100 percent of a price announced by USDA, or Catastrophic (CAT) coverage based on 50 percent of their approved yield and 55 percent of the price.
+- Production measured in bushels of grain. - Individual amounts of insurance are based on the grower's production history. - Grower's approved average yield based from 4 to 10 years of production records. - Producers can select a level of coverage ranging • from 50 to 75 percent of their approved average yield and 50 to 100 percent of a price announced by USDA, or - Catastrophic (CAT) coverage based on 50 percent of their approved yield and 55 percent of the price.

-Price election, the price below used to calculate your premium or indemnity:
+Price Election: The price below is used to calculate your premium or indemnity: